Articles By amadi-rain

 The purpose of this program is to conduct two trial projects in the Epi and Mamili villages to train people on how to establish, raise, care, and to farm honey.

-Following the training six families and/or individuals in each village, under agreement with the Amadi Augustinian Mission these people will establish, care for, farm honey and transport honey to Amadi for sale to the Amadi Mission.
+Following the training six families and/or individuals in each village, under agreement with the Amadi Saint Augustin Mission these people will establish, care for, farm honey and transport honey to Amadi for sale to the Amadi Mission.

 This project has been initiated to provide people in these villages with a source of income from the sale of honey.
 This project will also provide an income producing activity that is supportive to the Epi forest, reduce destructive harvesting of forest hives, and provide pollination to agricultural plants in the villages.